fatimamahmood47/demo2_fatima_using_gradio/readme.md

 <<<<<<< HEAD
 # About this repo
 - implementation of phase 1, focused on backend

+- # using gradio gui ,for running the gradio gui, please fellow below repo and explanation ,everything in below repo ,if you do not have enough time do not read from statrting ,just go through directly below repo and fellow those steps for running gradio gui.

 # Goal of Project
 - we have two entities :